mzia-CH/Styleguides/go/go.md

 # Go Coding Standards

-This document outlines key practices for writing clean, efficient and idiomatic Go code.
+This document outlines key practices for writing clean and efficient Go code.

 It is based on the [effective go guide](https://go.dev/doc/effective_go), with some notable exceptions.